chopper23/Cloud9Lite/README.md

   sudo nano strandtest.py
   ```

-  -Edit any details like number of LEDs or pin number.
+  - Edit any details like number of LEDs or pin number.
 Save.
 Run.
   ```
   sudo python strandtest.py
   ```